Shiny

 ui.input_action_button("reset", "Reset Filters", class_="w-100")

-from shiny import ui, reactive
+from shiny import ui

 from querychat import QueryChat